ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 ## RIV Software Configuration Attestation using TPM

 RIV Attestation is a process which can be used to determine the identity of software running on a specifically-identified device.
-Remote Attestation is broken into two phases, shown in Figure 1:
+The Remote Attestation steps of Section {{RIV-desc}} are broken into two phases, shown in Figure 1:

-* During system startup, each distinct software object is "measured" by the Attester.
+* During system startup, or boot phase, each distinct software object is "measured" by the Attester.
 The object's identity, hash (i.e., cryptographic digest) and version information are recorded in a log.
-Hashes are also extended, or cryptographically folded, into the TPM, in a way that can be used to validate the log entries.
+Hashes are also extended into the TPM (see {{using-tpm}} for more on 'extending hashes'), in a way that can be used to validate the log entries.
 The measurement process generally follows the layered chain-of-trust model used in Measured Boot, where each stage of the system measures the next one, and extends its measurement into the TPM, before launching it.
 See {{I-D.ietf-rats-architecture}}, section "Layered Attestation Environments," for an architectural definition of this model.

-* Once the device is running and has operational network connectivity, a separate, trusted Verifier will interrogate the network device to retrieve the logs and a copy of the digests collected by hashing each software object, signed by an attestation private key secured by, but never released by, the TPM.
+* Once the device is running and has operational network connectivity, verrification can take place.
+A separate Verifier, running in its own trusted environment, will interrogate the network device to retrieve the logs and a copy of the digests collected by hashing each software object, signed by an attestation private key secured by, but never released by, the TPM.
 The YANG model described in {{I-D.ietf-rats-yang-tpm-charra}} facilitates this operation.

-The result is that the Verifier can verify the device's identity by checking the Subject Field and signature of certificate containing the TPM's attestation public key, and can validate the software that was launched by verifying the correctness of the logs by comparing with the signed digests from the TPM, and comparing digests in the log with Reference Values.
+The result is that the Verifier can verify the device's identity by checking the subject field and signature of the certificate containing the TPM's attestation public key, and can validate the software that was launched by verifying the correctness of the logs by comparing with the signed digests from the TPM, and comparing digests in the log with Reference Values.